Trevi, Umbria: Geography

+Trevi stands at 400 m above sea level, between Foligno and Spoleto, on the summit of a hill entirely covered with olive trees.
+In the surrounding territory, the land is described as highly fertile.
+The hillside is covered with olive groves, while in the plain vegetables are cultivated.

+The city stands on the summit and southern slope of a steep hill branching from Monte Petino and joining to the east with the Apennine range, overlooking the Umbrian Valley.
+It lies a short distance from the Via Flaminia, with Foligno 6 mi to the north and Spoleto 12 mi to the east.

+In the mid-19th century, woodland reportedly consisted only of coppice groves.

-The territory of the comune extends over 71 km^{2} from the valley (210 m) to Mts.
+The territory extends over 71 km2 from the valley (210 m) to Mts.
 Brunette (1422 m) and Serano (1429 m) and can be divided into three more or less equal zones: plain, hills, and mountain; each with its own characteristic vegetation.
 In the plain, the very fertile land is well irrigated by many watercourses, heirs for the most part to the Lacus Clitorius of Antiquity, and is suited to annual crops.
 The hills, of a very loose alkaline limestone with excellent drainage, are an ideal terrain for the intensive and highly specialized cultivation of olive trees that produce a very characteristic and highly prized oil.
 Finally, the mountains are covered in meadows and forests, primarily deciduous.

 The natural environment of the territory as a whole remains largely unspoiled, this despite being significantly populated for millennia.
 The mountainous area is now witnessing a considerable depopulation — as elsewhere in Italy, in the second half of the 20th century settlements at the highest elevations have been rapidly losing their inhabitants to the plains.
 The most important growth areas since the period following World War II have been Borgo Trevi (commercial, residential, and offices), Pietrarossa (industrial), and Matigge (light and medium industry, commercial).

 Many rivers and canals, none of them very large, run in a general south-to-north direction, converging into a single river near Bevagna.
 Their courses are by now highly artificial, the result of land and water management projects undertaken over many centuries, since they are recorded at least as early as the time of Theodoric the Great (6th century) and have continued down to our own time with the construction of dams and works to regularize the seasonal waters of the Marroggia that had been subject to frequent torrential overflows with sudden and disastrous results.

 The most important of the year-round watercourses is the Clitunno River, celebrated in antiquity as the Clitumnus, whose deified waters were reputed to have miraculous properties and which have been lauded in prose and verse by Pliny the Younger, Propertius, Claudian, Addison, Byron and Carducci.

 Trevi borders the following municipalities: Campello sul Clitunno, Castel Ritaldi, Foligno, Montefalco, Sellano, Spoleto.